 In addition, Gerry advises corporate aircraft operators, aviation service companies, manufacturers, and investors on a broad spectrum of issues in the aviation sector, including corporate aircraft transactions, per-seat charter business models, regulatory compliance, security, and airport matters.

 Gerry is also at the forefront in counseling clients on the emerging regulatory challenges surrounding the operation and integration of unmanned aircraft systems (UAS) into the National Airspace System.

 Gerry has been recognized by Chambers USA 2011, 2012 and 2013 as a leading lawyer in the Nationwide: Transportation: Aviation Regulatory category.
-Gerry also serves as the president-elect of the International Aviation Club of Washington and the co-chair of International Transportation Committee of the American Bar Association's Section of International Law, and is a member of the National Business Aviation Association's Regulatory Industry Advisory Group and its Security Council.
+Gerry also serves as the president of the International Aviation Club of Washington, the special legal advisor to the Board of Directors of the Helicopter Association International, and the co-chair of International Transportation Committee of the American Bar Association's Section of International Law, and is a member of the National Business Aviation Association's Regulatory Industry Advisory Group and its Security Council.